Milton House has new director

 Keighton Klos, a Milton resident and 2009 UW-Whitewater graduate, will take over as executive director for the historic landmark.

 The Milton House is the state’s last known standing stop on the Underground Railroad, a secret transportation network that helped Southern slaves escape north.
-The search for a new director has been underway since previous director Kari Klebba took a job with the Milton School District.
+The search for a new director has been underway since previous director Kari Klebba took a job with the Milton School District in November.

 Klos starts work Monday.